freifunk/device-pictures/README.md

 `./conversion-script.sh <optional file path>`

 Output is written to `pictures-png` and `pictures-jpg` respectively.
+Giving a folder as file path does currently not work.

 ## Symlinks